gilmore-lab/protocols/ssvep-high-density-setup.md

   - Infant: 3-5
   - Child: 5-10
   - Adult: 8-12
+    - We need at least 4 blocks to have a viable dataset

 - On the Net Station computer, make sure the “Recording” symbol is displayed on the upper left-hand side of the screen.
 Also, make sure the event flag labeled “DIN4” is present, as well as a flag below this with the condition number (e.g., “c004”).
+  - If these flags are not aligned, the switch was not changed from **Normal** to **External Timebase**.
   - the flag "p003" means that the study was paused

 ![NS Recording Symbol](imgs/NS-Recording-Screenshot.jpg)